htrajan/ht-drawsteel/Ancestries/Orc.md

 “Know that you are my children, the children of Kul, he who put fire within the world.
 And there is fire in you.
 And though the world and fate and baser minds may conspire to destroy your light, you will survive.
 And more than survive, you will thrive.
 And in thriving, you will conquer!”

-## Orc Benefits
+## Orc Traits

-As an orc character, you have the following benefits.
+**Orc heroes have access to the following traits.**

-### Bloodfire Rush

-When you take damage, your speed increases by 2 until the end of your next turn.
-You can benefit from this feature only once per round.

-### Relentless
+### Signature Trait: Relentless

 When a creature deals damage to you that leaves you dying, you can make a [[Free Strike|free strike]] against any creature.
 If the creature is reduced to 0 Stamina by your attack, you can spend a Recovery.

+### Purchased Orc Traits

+You have 3 ancestry points to spend on the following traits.

+#### Bloodfire Rush (costs 1 Point)

+The magic coursing through your veins makes you run faster in the heat of battle.
+When you take damage, your speed increases by 2 until the end of the round.
+You can benefit from this feature only once per round.

+#### Grounded (costs 1 Point)

+The magic in your blood makes it difficult for others to move you.
+Your stability increases by 1.

+#### Passionate Artisan (costs 1 Point)

+When you are stirred by passion for creation, your bloodfire allows you to work longer and harder.
+Choose two skills from the crafting skill group.
+Whenever you make a project roll using these skills, you gain a +2 bonus to the roll.

+#### Glowing Recovery (costs 2 Points)

+Your bloodfire allows you to regain your strength quicker than others.
+You can take the [[Catch Breath]] action as a maneuver.

+#### Nonstop (costs 2 Points)

+Your bloodfire supplies you with a constant rush of adrenaline.
+You can't be [[Slowed|slowed]].